-A key ingredient of the creative writing process, brainstorming is fundamental to preparing the child to write.
-With primary students, this is usually a shared experience, guided by mom or teacher.
+A key ingredient of the creative writing process, brainstorming is fundamental to preparing a child to write.
+Brainstorming with young children is usually a shared experience, guided by mom or teacher.
 Make this a fun, low-key time for chatting about ideas for writing.
 And to take the pressure off, let the child talk while you jot down her thoughts.

 Before beginning a writing project, brainstorm with your child for ideas related to that day’s topic.
 You and your child should use brainstorming to:

 - Determine things to write about her chosen topic.

 Whether your child wants to write about a favorite toy, yesterday’s visit to the fire station, or a make-believe flying car, brainstorm with her to help her unlock ideas.
 Even within her small world, she can talk about what she observes around her, what she knows in her head, or what her budding imagination can dream up.
 You’ll both appreciate this time of brainstorming and jotting down words and thoughts before actually beginning to write.

 2. At the early elementary level, brainstorming:

 - Helps your child focus her attention on the topic.

 - Encourages your child to share her ideas and opinions without fear of criticism.

 - Shows your child that she will have more to say during writing time if she has already given her topic some thought.